aws-samples/aws-braziltechtalk2019-cicd-demo/README.md

 ## CloudFormation
 1. Open the CloudFormation console at https://console.aws.amazon.com/cloudformation
-2. On the Welcome page, choose Create stack
+2. On the Welcome page, click on **Create stack** button
 3. On the Step 1 - Specify template: Choose Upload a template file, click on **Choose file** button and select the **template.yaml** located inside deploy directory
 4. On the Step 2 - Specify stack details: Enter the Stack name as **'cicd-techtalk'**
 5. On the Step 3 - Configure stack options: Just click on **Next** button
-6. On the Step 4 - Review: Just check the resources being created, and then click on **Create Stack** button
+6. On the Step 4 - Review: Just check the resources that will be created, and click on **Create Stack** button
-7. Wait for stack get into status **'CREATE_COMPLETE'**
+7. Wait for the stack get into status **CREATE_COMPLETE**
 8. Under the Outputs tab, take a note of **ELB** value